Bob Ryan (mayor): Life and career

 Prior to being elected mayor, Ryan served on the city's Common Council for three years as District Two's alderperson, and operated Ryan Oil, which operated BP service stations in the county before the sale of those stations to Quality State Oil in mid-2007.

 Ryan died on July 1, 2021, at the age of 58.

 Mayor of Sheboygan

 Ryan and State Representative Terry Van Akkeren challenged incumbent Juan Perez in the 2009 mayoral election.
 Ryan ran as a critic of Sheboygan's "political environment".
-After Perez was eliminated in the preliminary election he endorsed Ryan.
-Ryan defeated Van Akkeren 5,891 to 3,968 in the runoff election.
+After Perez was eliminated in the primary election he endorsed Ryan.
+Ryan defeated Van Akkeren 5,891 to 3,968 in the general election.

 Ryan started his four-year term in April 2009.
 He annexed land for a future business center along I-43 near the University of Wisconsin–Sheboygan/Sheboygan Area Lutheran High School campus that was named "Willow Creek Park."
 Ryan worked with city's Director of Development and Planning to form the Sheboygan Market District to promote regional foods.
 During his term, PCBs were removed from the lower Sheboygan River.
 In February 2011, the city annexed 180 further acres of former farmland along its western border with Kohler for development.